-condition for processes of distribution.
-Representational inequalities in politics and socioeconomic and cultural activities contribute to inequalities in levels and forms of accountability - that is, to making visible whose interests are embodied in proposed solutions.
-Structural and representational factors combine to produce inequalities in effects, that is, in the distribution of benefits and costs for various individuals and households.
-Together, they form a cycle of CARE, a wheel that can spin for the better or the worse.3 Inequalities in capacity contribute to inequalities in representation, which in turn perpetuate inequalities in the distribution of benefits and costs.
+Although the three types of inequality are usually viewed separately, we propose to treat them as three moments in a cycle of change.
+Together, they form the cycle of CARE, a wheel that can spin for the better or the worse.
+Inequalities in capacity contribute to inequalities in representation, which in turn perpetuate inequalities in the distribution of benefits and costs.
 Conversely, greater equality in capacity across groups and communities can contribute to more accountability in decision processes that lead to real improvements in basic needs for a broader range of communities.
+We illustrate these connections in the following subsections.

-Distributional Inequalities (Effects)4
+Distributional Inequalities (Effects)